Filming with the Samyang 85mm T1.5

-Having used some of the older generation manual Samyang lenses, I think I liked their low prices more than their actual lenses to be honest.
+Having used some of the older generation manual Samyang lenses for my commercial video productions, I think I liked their low prices more than their actual lenses to be honest.
 Many years back, starting off in the industry you need to purchase what suits your pocket right?
 That’s just business sense!
-I lately revisited the Samyang range with their updated Mkii Cine lenses.
+I lately revisited the idea of filming with the Samyang range with their updated Mkii Cine lenses.

-I wanted to review what it’s like shooting film with the Samyang 85mm T1.5.
+I wanted to review what it’s like filming video with the Samyang 85mm T1.5.
 Sharing the same glass coating and technology as their manual photography lenses, the Cine range offers up a clickless aperture ring for smooth exposure adjustments when shooting live.
 Valuable, trust me.
 They also include geared focus and aperture rings for use with follow focus kits.
-Now this isn’t a complete strip down and technical review of the lens.
+Now this isn’t a complete strip-down and technical review of the lens.
 You can easily find that info elsewhere, but as a real-world user, I was pleasantly surprised with just how sharp this lens is…I mean really.
-Especially when I’m working on a multicam edit and getting the chance to analyse one lens against another used on the same camera body.
+Especially when I’m working on a multi-cam edit and getting the chance to analyse one lens against another used on the same camera body.

 Build your Story with the Samyang 85mm T1.5